But what should you do if your Twitch account does get hacked? And how can you prevent that?

 - Don’t reuse login credentials.
 This is a trap that many fall into, so never use the same password for multiple accounts.
 Make sure you have completely new login details for every online profile, or you’ll risk getting hacked on all the accounts for which you use the same credentials.

 - Encrypt your data with a VPN.
 Use NordVPN to protect your browsing traffic with layers of encryption.
 This will strengthen your security and is essential if you regularly use unprotected Wi-Fi.
 One NordVPN account secures up to six devices, empowering you to protect your privacy at all times.
+NordVPN also has the Threat Protection feature that helps you identify malware-ridden files, stops you from landing on malicious websites, and blocks trackers and intrusive ads on the spot.

 Want to read more like this?